-When it comes to marketing a business, there are many different “proofs” that must be taken into account.
+When it comes to marketing a business, there are many different proofs that proof must consider.
 Celebrity endorsements can work for brands with pockets deep enough to pay for celebrity endorsements.
-But for those smaller businesses that are operating on limited funds, there are similar proofs that can be done on a smaller scale.
-If you can prove why customers should trust you as opposed to your competition, then you stand to have a competitive edge.
+For those smaller businesses operating on limited funds, there are similar proofs that proof of ROI can do on a smaller scale.
+If you can prove why customers should trust you instead of your competition, you stand to have a competitive edge.

 Proof of the business concept

-When answering the question why customers should trust you, you must have a business concept that is trusted.
-Often times we take for granted the underlying concepts that drive our business.
-For example, in running a coaching service, coaches will often times jump past the concept of coaching to selling their particular programs.
-When doing this, the coach has neglected the fact that the customer hasn’t necessarily bought in to the concept of coaching.
-Financial advisors can tout the fact that a single advisor to handle all of their customers needs, when the customer hasn’t been convinced that having a single advisor is necessary.
-It is important to make sure that the business concept is trusted before you can expect to gain trust for your business.
+When answering why customers should trust you, you must have a business concept that is trusted.
+Often we take for granted the underlying concepts that drive our business.
+For example, in running a coaching service, coaches will often jump past the concept of coaching to selling their particular programs.
+When doing this, the coach has neglected the fact that the customer hast necessarily bought into the concept of coaching.
+Financial advisors can tout the fact that a single advisor handles all of their customer’s needs when they haven’t been convinced that having a single advisor is necessary.
+It is important to ensure that the business concept is trusted before you can expect to gain trust for your business.

 Proof of the relevance to the customer

-And just because a customer accepts the fact that having a single financial advisor or a business coach is a valid and trusted concept doesn’t guarantee that the customer will think that the concepts are relevant to them.
-Essentially, customers need to be shown “what’s in it for me”.
-Putting the business concept into context for the customer will show exactly how the concept will work for the customer.
-The customer may accept that having a single financial advisor or a business coach would work for some people, but not necessarily for them.
-Proof of business concept is where it starts, but it needs to be tied to proof of relevance to the customer in order to answer the question of why should customers trust you.
+And just because a customer accepts that having a single financial advisor or a business coach is a valid and trusted concept doesn’t guarantee that the customer will think that the concepts are relevant to them.
+Essentially, customers need to be shown whats in it for me.
+Putting the business concept into context for the customer will show how the concept will work.
+The customer may accept that having a single financial advisor or a business coach would work for some people, not necessarily for them.
+Proof of business concept is where it starts, but it needs to be tied to proof of relevance to the customer to answer why customers should trust you.

 Proof of the promise of how your solution will work

-Once you have established proof of business concept and tied it in to proof of relevance to the customer, the next hurdle is to show how your solution will work in the context of the customer.
-You may have established proof concept and proof of relevance, but unless the customer can see some insight into how your solution will work to meet their needs, you won’t completely answer the question of why customers should trust you.
+Once you have established proof of business concept and tied it into proof of relevance to the customer, the next hurdle is to show how your solution will work in the context of the customer.
+You may have established proof of relevance, but unless the customer can see some insight into how your solution will meet their needs, you won’t completely answer why customers should trust you.
 And the best way to go about this is to show it and not just tell your customers about it.
 Testimonials can be a useful tool to build proof.
 Free trials are another way to prove this concept to your customers.
-Nothing works quite like having the customer experience the benefits of your product of service first hand.
+Nothing works quite like having the customer experience the benefits of your product or service firsthand.

 Proof of your superiority